Hip Flexor Stretch

 When you stretch a muscle, you lengthen the muscle-tendon unit beyond its resting length.
 Three physiological responses occur.
 First, the stretch triggers mechanoreceptors β Golgi tendon organs and muscle spindles β which modulate the muscleβs resistance to lengthening through the nervous system.
 This is the immediate βrelaxationβ sensation you feel when a stretch releases.
 Second, with repeated and sustained stretching over weeks, viscoelastic changes occur in the connective tissue of the muscle-tendon unit, genuinely increasing the range of motion available at the joint.
 Third, the sustained, low-intensity nature of static stretching activates the parasympathetic nervous system, reducing heart rate and cortisol β making it an effective cool-down and nervous system recovery tool, regardless of its limited effect on DOMS.

 The ACSM Position Stand (Garber et al., 2011, PMID 21694556) specifies that flexibility training should be performed at least 2β3 days per week, with each stretch held for 10β30 seconds and repeated 2β4 times.
-Cumulative research shows that holding each stretch for 60 seconds produces greater range-of-motion gains than 30 seconds, and daily practice produces faster flexibility improvements than twice-weekly practice.
-The dose-response relationship for flexibility is relatively clear: more frequent, sustained stretching produces more range-of-motion improvement.
+Across the flexibility literature, holding each stretch for about 60 seconds tends to produce larger range-of-motion gains than 30 seconds, and daily practice usually improves ROM faster than twice-weekly stretching.
+The dose-response relationship is fairly clear: more frequent, sustained stretching produces more range-of-motion improvement.

 A 2016 systematic review by Kay and Blazevich (PMID 26642915) on the acute effects of stretching found that short static stretching (under 60 seconds) does not significantly impair subsequent muscle strength or power output.
 However, prolonged static stretching (over 60 seconds per muscle group) was associated with temporary reductions in force production β important context for deciding when to stretch in relation to performance activities.
 The implication: post-exercise stretching is safe without performance concern; pre-exercise static stretching should be brief and followed by dynamic warm-up.